loganfsmyth/babel/packages/babel-plugin-transform-runtime/README.md

 import extends from 'flavortown/runtime/helpers/extends';
 ```

-### `useBuiltIns`
+### `useCoreJS`

 `boolean`, defaults to `false`.

-When enabled, the transform will use helpers that do not use _any_ polyfills
+When enabled, the transform will use helpers that use the `core-js` polyfill
-from `core-js` and will not rewrite globals to reference core-js.
+and will rewrite globals to reference core-js.

-For example, here is the `instance` helper with `useBuiltIns` disabled:
+For example, here is the `instance` helper with `useCoreJS` disabled:

 ```js
 exports.__esModule = true;